brnfra/dotfiles/README.md

 1. Config files for Gnu/Linux based distro systems.
 2. The config files expect *two monitors*, maybe you have to change some things.
-3. The **~/.config/i3/autostart/wallpaper.sh** will change **different wallpaper** for each monitor, if you don't want this change it.
+3. The **~/.config/i3/autostart/wallpaper.sh** will change **different wallpaper** for each monitor, if you don't want this, change it.
-4. The i3config script _rotate the 2nd monitor to right and move to right of the first_.
+4. The i3config script _rotate the 2nd monitor to right and move it to right of the first_.
 5. The keyboard layout is **US-INT**.